mjkhajeh/Login-with-meta/README.md

 ## Support i18n
 LWM is using i18n functions.
 So you can translate it to your language.
 Already translated for Persian

+## Installation
+At first download the plugin and extract it to {wp root}/wp-content/plugins Then active it from plugins section in wordpress dashboard